 For example, I’m no longer as fearful about things as I used to be.

-I co-founded a software company that I work on full time.
-Over a year ago, I was scared to death of having to convince random strangers (in person) why they would need to adopt our software solutions.
+I co-founded a software company that I work on full-time.
+Over a year ago, I was scared to death of having to convince random strangers (in person) why they would need to adapt our software solutions.

 All the ideas and actions I took when I started, were not as effective or as practical as the ones I have and take today.

 This fact can be compared to that of a basketball player who can’t even remember just how terrible he/she was when first learning to dribble.

 By deciding to play the game… you get better at the sport.
 You may not win initially.
 You may not win all the time, but you are guaranteed 100% improvement if you learn to focus on getting better and smarter about your efforts.

 I remember how easily I could be defeated by colleagues who challenged me about my dream’s practicality at the time.
 I have a feeling, that after having experienced the business from the inside, this defeat would not come so easily again if I faced them today.